10

 2463 26th Ave E, Seattle, WA 98112

-Wonderful 1925 charmer in the heart of Montlake w/the Arboretum out your front door.
-Modern updates combined w/vintage details including elegant hardwoods, coved ceilings, period millwork & Bachelder fireplace.
-Great floor plan.
-Main level offers large living & dining rooms, family room, updated kitchen, spacious informal eating area w/French doors to backyard for seamless indoor/outdoor living
+Wonderful 1925 charmer in the heart of Montlake with the Arboretum out your front door.
+Modern updates combined with vintage details including elegant hardwoods, coved ceilings, period millwork and Bachelder fireplace.
+Great floor plan large living and dining rooms, family room, updated kitchen, spacious informal eating area with French doors to backyard for seamless indoor/outdoor living spaces.

 Mick Walls Windermere RE Greenwood